 “The Crofter and the Laird”: an insight to Scottish Island life

-Disclosure: This page may contain affiliate links.
-Clicking through for additional information or to make a purchase may result in a small commission.
 The Crofter and the Laird is a different kind of travel memoir.
-John McPhee travels to the Scottish island of Colonsay with his family to get closer to his own family’s Scottish … Continue reading
+John McPhee travels to the Scottish island of Colonsay with his family to get closer to his own family’s Scottish roots.
+As someone with there own expatriated Scottish roots growing up in Australia, I felt a strange connection to McPhee’s book.
+My father … Continue reading

 A Review of “Happy Never After”: owning our sadness, grief, and all those other uncomfortable things adults never talk about